cortexproject/cortex/docs/operations/blocks-storage.md

 The **horizontal compaction** triggers after the vertical compaction and compacts several Blocks belonging to adjacent small range periods (2 hours) into a single larger Block.
 Despite the total block chunks size doesn't change after this compaction, it may have a significative impact on the reduction of the index size and its index header kept in memory by queriers.

 The compactor is **stateless**.

+#### Compactor sharding

+The compactor optionally supports sharding.
+When sharding is enabled, multiple compactor instances can coordinate to split the workload and shard blocks by tenant.
+All the blocks of a tenant are processed by a single compactor instance at any given time, but compaction for different tenants may simultaneously run on different compactor instances.

+Whenever the pool of compactors increase or decrease (ie. following up a scale up/down), tenants are resharded across the available compactor instances without any manual intervention.
+Compactors coordinate via the Cortex [hash ring](../architecture.md#the-hash-ring).

+#### Compactor HTTP endpoints

+- `GET /compactor_ring`<br />
+  Displays the status of the compactors ring, including the tokens owned by each compactor and an option to remove (forget) instances from the ring.

 ## Configuration